To change your logo go to the 'Page Master' under the 'Design' menu

 The marina from the air, before the breakwater pontoon was added

 Very near by, in the woods, is the now roofless 13th century Dunstaffnage Chapel which is also worth a visit.
 Bits of gothic architecture remain, but the burial aisle to the east is an 18th century addition for the Campbells of Dunstaffnage.
 All this is surrounded by delightful deciduous woodland with loads of bluebells in the spring, and rabbits anytime.
 A wander around here on a warm sunny day is a definite highlight of any Hebridean tour; views of the bay with Connel bridge and Ben Cruachan in one direction and the Firth of Lorne in the other.
-The one negative is the sound of the main road but even this does not drown out the seductive cooing of the eider ducks in the spring, and certainly not the oystercatchers.

 The not completely unattractive modern building in the corner of the bay hosts the Dunstaffnage Marine Laboratory, Scotland’s only fundamental marine research institution.
-For the many scuba divers keen to explore the wrecks and underwater scenery, it has the advantage of a hyperbaric oxygen treatment facility, hence the coming and going of rescue helicopters although less often than in times past - maybe the divers are getting safer, or have moved off to warmer waters.
+For the many scuba divers keen to explore the wrecks and underwater scenery, it has the advantage of a hyperbaric oxygen treatment facility, hence the coming and going of rescue helicopters, although less often than in times past — maybe the divers are getting safer, or have moved off to warmer waters.
 Their Ocean Explorer Centre, an outreach facility of SAMS (The Scottish Association for Marine Science) opened in late 2013, a marine visitor centre definitely worth a visit, and it's free.
-It may be small but it has plenty of stuff to ponder over, and for children too.
-You can play at being a marine scientist by donning a white coat and then peering down a microscope at various algae, examine the mapping of the seabed of the Firth of Lorne, look at pictures from the under water camera in the bay, the three dimensional globe, and the moving picture showing the ocean currents of the world.
+It may be small but it has plenty of stuff to ponder over, and good for children too.
+You can play at being a marine scientist by donning a white coat and then peering down a microscope at various algae, examine the mapping of the seabed of the Firth of Lorne, look at pictures from the under-water camera in the bay, the three dimensional globe, and the moving picture showing the ocean currents of the world.
 And view some short movies.
 All good interesting stuff, plus a small café.
 This is all part of the University of the Highlands and Islands.
 Only 20-25 students a year, so terrific contact with the scientific and teaching staff.
 Very unlike some well known universities where classes of 200-300 are lectured at.